The Best

 Manta Point

-Makassar reef, a 1,5 km drift dive near Komodo Island, is famous for sightings of up to 40 manta rays.
+Makassar Reef β a 1.5 km drift dive near Komodo Island, famous for sightings of up to 40 manta rays.
 Strong currents limit coral growth, creating a lunar-like seascape with craters and dunes.
-Beyond mantas, the site hosts sharks, schools of bumphead parrotfish, marble and eagle rays, and hidden macro life in the rubble and coral bommies.
+Beyond mantas, the site hosts sharks, schools of bumphead parrotfish, marble and eagle rays, and hidden macro life in the rubble.

 Batu Bolong

-atu Bolong is like diving into a bustling aquarium.
-Ranked the 5th best dive site in the world, this pinnacle in central komodo plunges to 85m and teems with marine life.
-Strong currents create two distinct experiences—a gentle southern slope and a dramatic northern wall.
-With vibrant corals, pelagic species, sharks, turtles, reef fish, and rich macro life, the sheer volume of activity is astonishing.
+Ranked the 5th best dive site in the world.
+This pinnacle in central Komodo plunges to 85m and teems with marine life.
+Strong currents create two distinct experiences β a gentle southern slope and a dramatic northern wall.
+Vibrant corals, pelagic species, sharks, turtles, reef fish, and extraordinary macro density.

 Tatawa Besar

-This site is located in the eastern part of the park and is known for its colorful coral gardens and abundant marine life.
-Divers can spot reef sharks, barracudas, and even the occasional grey reef shark.
+Located in the eastern part of the park, Tatawa Besar is known for its colourful coral gardens and abundant marine life.
+Reef sharks, barracudas, and occasional grey reef sharks patrol a spectacular reef structure that suits both beginners and experienced divers.

 Siaba Besar

-Siaba Besar is a hidden gem in Komodo, perfect for courses due to its sandy bottom and calm waters, yet rich in marine life.
+A hidden gem, perfect for courses due to its sandy bottom and calm waters, yet rich in marine life.
 Turtles are a constant presence, alongside cuttlefish, sweetlips, white-tip sharks, and blue-spotted stingrays.
-Rare encounters with dugongs, silver-tip sharks, and ornate ghost pipefish make this site truly special.
+Rare encounters with dugongs, silver-tip sharks, and ornate ghost pipefish.

 Pengah Kecil

-Pengah is a dynamic dive site with variable visibility but incredible potential.
-On a good day, it’s among Komodo’s best.
-Divers enter at the split, encountering schools of giant trevally and sharks.
-The west side’s currents create pockets teeming with marine life, while the plateau is covered in vibrant hard and soft corals.
-Schooling fish, exciting macro life, and a large table coral sheltering six baby sharks make this site a thrill for confident divers.
+A dynamic site with variable visibility but incredible potential.
+On a good day, among Komodo's best.
+Divers enter at the split encountering giant trevally and sharks.
+The plateau is covered in vibrant hard and soft corals.
+A large table coral shelters six baby sharks simultaneously.

 Mawan

-Mauan is Komodo’s lesser-known manta spot, offering fewer sightings but longer, closer interactions.
-Divers zigzag over a sandy slope, spotting shrimp and crabs before reaching a pastel-colored soft coral garden.
-The site is home to turtles, leaf scorpionfish, mantis shrimp, and a variety of reef fish.
+Komodo's lesser-known manta spot, offering fewer sightings than Manta Point but longer, closer interactions.
+Divers zigzag over a sandy slope, spotting shrimp and crabs before reaching a pastel soft coral garden.
+Turtles, leaf scorpionfish, mantis shrimp, and varied reef fish throughout.

 Banta Wall